 (29) And it shall come to pass, when the Lord thy God shall bring thee into the land whither thou goest to possess it, that thou shalt set the blessing upon mount Gerizim, and the curse upon mount Ebal.
 (30) Are they not beyond the Jordan, behind the way of the going down of the sun, in the land of the Canaanites that dwell in the Arabah, over against Gilgal, beside the terebinths of Moreh?

-Despite the detailed description, however, the location is unclear as the verse's markers appear to contradict each other.
+Despite the detailed description, however, the exact location remains unclear, as the verse's markers appear to contradict each other.
 On one hand, the phrase "בָּעֲרָבָה מוּל הַגִּלְגָּל" suggests an eastern location, close to the Jordan and Yericho.
 Yet, the very next descriptor, "אֵצֶל אֵלוֹנֵי מֹרֶה", suggests an area in the vicinity of Shekhem, in the central region of the land.1 The third term, "אַחֲרֵי דֶּרֶךְ מְבוֹא הַשֶּׁמֶשׁ" is ambiguous.
 Is "דֶּרֶךְ מְבוֹא הַשֶּׁמֶשׁ" where the sun rises or sets?
 What does it mean that the mountains are "after" such a path?
-The issue is crucial for understanding the timing of the ceremony.
-If the mountains were close to Shekhem, it is difficult to see how it would have been possible for the entire nation to travel such a distance in one day, especially considering that much of the path would have been through enemy territory!
+The issue of the location of the ceremony also has important ramifications for understanding its timing.
+If the mountains were close to Shekhem, it is difficult to see how it would have been possible for the entire nation to traverse such a distance in one day, especially considering that much of the path would have been through enemy territory!

-Doublings in DevarimThe wording of the directive in Devarim 27 raises further questions.
+Doubling in DevarimThe wording of the directive in Devarim 27 raises further questions.
 Verses 4-8 appear to repeat the content of the first three verses of the chapter.
-Where verse 2 opens "וְהָיָה בַּיּוֹם אֲשֶׁר תַּעַבְרוּ אֶת הַיַּרְדֵּן", verse 4 echoes "וְהָיָה בְּעׇבְרְכֶם אֶת הַיַּרְדֵּן".
-In both units Hashem commands the nation to establish stones and to write upon them.
+Whereas verse 2 opens "וְהָיָה בַּיּוֹם אֲשֶׁר תַּעַבְרוּ אֶת הַיַּרְדֵּן", verse 4 echoes "וְהָיָה בְּעׇבְרְכֶם אֶת הַיַּרְדֵּן".
+In both units, Hashem commands the nation to erect stones and to write upon them.
 However, only in the second section does Hashem mention the building of the altar or the names of the mountains.
 How are both the doubling and the differences to be understood?
-In addition, though the unit ends with the discussion of the recitation of the blessings and curses (verses 11ff), this is set off as a new command, with its own opening.2 Why is this directive disconnected from what preceded it?
+In addition, what is the relationship between these two sections and the third commandment of the chapter, the recitation of the blessings and curses described in verses 11-26.
+This too was to be performed on Mt.
+Eival (and Mt.
+Gerizim), however it is set off as a new command with its own opening.2 Why is this directive disconnected from what preceded it?

 - "כׇּל דִּבְרֵי הַתּוֹרָה הַזֹּאת" – What was written on the stones?
 Does this phrase refer to all five books of the Torah, or to one specific part?

-- Choice of mountains – Was there any significance to the fact that Mt.
-Eival and Gerizim specifically were chosen as the location of the ceremony?
+- Choice of mountains – Is there any significance to the fact that specifically Mount Eival and Gerizim were chosen as the location of these ceremonies?